Gilbert Noël Ouédraogo

-Gilbert Noël Ouédraogo (born 25 December 1968) is a Burkinabé politician who has been President of the Alliance for Democracy and Federation–African Democratic Rally (ADF-RDA), a political party in Burkina Faso, since 2003.
+Gilbert Noël Ouédraogo (born 25 December 1968) is a Burkinabé politician who served as President of the Alliance for Democracy and Federation–African Democratic Rally (ADF-RDA), a political party in Burkina Faso, from 2003 until its dissolution in 2026.
 He served in the government of Burkina Faso as Minister of Social Action and National Solidarity from 2000 to 2002 and as Minister of Transport from 2006 to 2013.
 He was the Fourth Vice-President of the National Assembly of Burkina Faso from 2013 to 2014.